yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

   }
 }
 ```
-> I have created a IAM role for lambda exicution and we are using most secure IAM to run that lambda and locked with Account ID and Region
+> I have created an IAM role for lambda execution and we are using the most secure IAM to run that lambda and lock with the Account ID and Region

 _Lambda_Start.tf_
 ```